Juan Pedro Aladro Kastriota

-Juan Pedro Aladro y Kastriota (1845–1914), known as Aladro Kastrioti by Albanians, born Juan de Aladro de Perez y Valasco, was a Spanish nobleman, diplomat, and pretender of the throne of Albania.
+Juan Pedro Aladro y Kastriota (1845–1914), known as Aladro Kastrioti by Albanians, born Juan Pedro Aladro de Perez y Velasco, was a Spanish nobleman, diplomat, and pretender of the throne of Albania.
 He claimed descent from the Kastrioti family through his paternal grandmother, a noblewoman that lived during the era of Charles III.
 He was referred as Don Aladro.